Juliet-Simpson/Save-The-Dolphins/README.md

     * The gallery carousel shows two pictures of the catering trailer.
 Also pictures of food which will be of interest.

-    * As all events are different the callback option on the contact form will be of particular use to discuss thier event specifically.
+    * As all events are different the callback option on the contact form will be of particular use to discuss their event specifically.

 - **Returning visitors who have already made a booking, would like to download a menu quickly:**
     * The menu downloadlink in the footer successfully opens a pdf version of the full menu in a new browser tab and there are download and print buttons in the top right of the viewport.